qpdf/qpdf/manual/cli.rst

    This is used by qpdf's test suite to check consistency between the output of ``qpdf --json`` and the output of ``qpdf --json-help``.
+   This option causes an extra copy of the generated json to appear in memory and is therefore unsuitable for use with large files.
+This is why it's also not on by default.

 .. _unicode-passwords: